syntax53/MMUD-Explorer/README.md

 Spells:
 -NEW: new field (from NMR v1.8+ exports) for displaying if a spell is resistible by no one, anyone, and anti-magic
+-NEW: damage column displaying average damage
--NEW: damage/mana efficiency column on spells
+-NEW: damage/mana efficiency column
 -UP: spells restricted to classes via learning method now filtered (requires database created with NMR v1.7+)
 -UP: if a spell executes a textblock and that textblock only casts spells, the spells will be displayed in the detail window